specmesh/getting-started-apachekafka/README.md

 ## 5. Write data into the public topic

 Note: No ACls in this unsecured kafka, docker environment and also no schema enforcement - this is terrible.
+Run this command inside the existing `kafka` container.

 ```bash
 % docker exec -it kafka /bin/bash -c "/usr/bin/kafka-console-producer --broker-list kafka:9092 --topic acme.simple_range.life_enhancer._public.user_signed_up"